• Skip to primary navigation

 The holidays are right around the corner, and I can't stop thinking about all the delicious food I'm going to eat.

-And one dish I've been eating on serious rotation lately is this Vegetable Pie!
+And one dish I've been eating on serious rotation lately is this Savory Vegetable Pie!
 It's full of tasty veggies and the crispy crust is irresistible.

 Ready to get cooking?
 Then keep reading for all the delicious details.